Adventures At Home: Let's Rediscover Balestier

 Balestier is top tier when it comes to bah kut teh, chicken rice, and home furnishing shops.
 But all the way back in 1835, the area was a sugarcane estate owned by Joseph Balestier, the first American Consul to Singapore.
 (Now we're craving for sugarcane juice...)

 When he left the country in 1848, Balestier (the area named after him) steadily gave way to colonial homes, shophouses, and temples.
-Today, modern high-rise buildings stand by side with these relics of the past.
+Today, modern high-rise buildings stand side by side with these relics of the past.

 Guided by the National Heritage Board’s Balestier Heritage Trail in hand, we visit the major landmarks here, and uncover the rich history and stories behind this neighbourhood.